 How to Reduce the Feeling of Hallucinating

 The most important thing that you can do is remind yourself that if you really were hallucinating because you are "going crazy," it would be unlikely that you would stop the hallucinations when your anxiety dies down.
-Most people that hallucinate with anxiety either have the briefest of hallucinations (ie, hearing a single noise that isn't there) or have their hallucinations occur when they're extremely anxious only to go away when the anxiety dies down.
+Most people who hallucinate with anxiety either have the briefest of hallucinations (ie, hearing a single noise that isn't there) or have their hallucinations occur when they're extremely anxious only to go away when the anxiety dies down.
 That indicates it's anxiety, and not the loss of touch with reality.

 Seeing a therapist can also be helpful.
 A cognitive-behavioral therapist can help diagnose your anxiety disorder and reduce any of the fears you have about what your hallucinations "mean."
 Therapy isn't for everyone, but those that worry about hallucinations may benefit more than others.